SVDwebtech/Timer003/notes.md

         - added pause and tick methods
         - added setInterval and clearInterval to methods
         - added eventListener to pause button

+    * 2021/01/28 3:15pm - DURATION DISPLAY functionality
+        - set up getter and setter to update duration display
+        - stop the timer when it reaches 0

 ##   THINGS OUR PROGRAM DOES
     *   Displays a timer --- (T)